KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 ![](01.png)

-Now disconnect your device from your computer and hold the power button on your device and hit Bootloader.
+Now disconnect your device from your computer, hold the power button on your device and hit Bootloader.

 **Tip:** You can also enter *Fastboot mode* by pressing `Vol Up` + `Power` while the device is powered off.
 To enter *Bootloader mode*, press `Vol Down` + `Power`.